Understanding 403(b) Plans

 A direct rollover involves transferring funds directly from one retirement account to another, while an indirect rollover involves withdrawing funds from one account and depositing them into another tax-advantaged account within 60 days.

-Direct transfers tend to be administratively easier, while indirect rollovers introduce more risk to the process and are generally not recommended unless absolutely necessary.
+Direct transfers tend to be administratively easier, while indirect rollovers have more regulations and introduce more risk to the process, including potential unexpected tax implications.
+We recommend avoiding them.

 Benefits of IRA rollovers

-There are a number of benefits to IRA rollovers, such as access to more investment options, the potential for cost savings in the form of fees, and greater control over your retirement savings.
+There are a number of benefits to IRA rollovers, such as access to more investment options, the potential for lower investment fees, and greater control over your investment strategy.

-Some workplace plans may only permit rollovers after you’ve left your previous employer, but in a limited number of circumstances, you might be able to roll over your 403(b) while you’re still employed.
+Your employer-sponsored plan may only permit rollovers after you’ve left your job, but sometimes you may be able to roll over your 403(b) while you’re still employed.

 Nonetheless, an IRA rollover done right should be both tax-free and penalty-free.